Christmas Getaway to Windsor Essex

 It’s December and you know what that means?
 It’s officially holiday season!
 I love the holidays, so it is not shocking that I would source out the best Christmas getaways in Ontario.
 Windsor Essex County has so many wonderful holiday offerings throughout November and December that I couldn’t resist checking them out.
 From tree lightings to parades to bumping into the big guy himself, I could not have been more impressed.
 Check out all the fun holiday activities Windsor and Essex County has in store and why you should visit when looking for Christmas getaways in Ontario.

 In the front yard there were a variety of bonfires to sit around while enjoying some of the complimentary holiday food and drink options.
 The Iron Kettle was serving fresh made french fries, winter chili (vegetarian as well), hot soup, s’mores, coffee and hot chocolate with marshmallows.
 Portions were generous so one of each would have you feeling full.
 There were holiday carollers singing holiday tunes around the tree and in other locations on property.
-Arranged inside the B&B was a candy bar and a professional photographer busy taking pictures of families in front of the Christmas tree.
+Arranged inside was a candy bar and a professional photographer busy taking pictures of families in front of the Christmas tree.

 The Christmas tree lighting happened after one or two countdowns and the town erupted with cheers!
 If this doesn’t get you in the spirit of the holidays, I don’t know what will.
 The Iron Kettle Bed & Breakfast is the perfect place to spend Christmas in Ontario.